medly/snyk-job-summary-action/README.md

       dependencies-report-path: snyk_dependencies.json # The file name of json file which is generated on snyk test
       code-report-path: snyk_code.json # The file name of json file which is generated on snyk code test
 ```
+This action performs the following steps:

+- Runs a Snyk test to check for vulnerabilities in dependencies
+- Runs a Snyk test to check for vulnerabilities in code
+- Generates JSON files for both dependencies and code tests
+- Adds a job summary with the results of the Snyk tests

+Note that this action is set to continue on error, so your workflow will not fail even if vulnerabilities are found.

+## Inputs
+`SNYK_TOKEN`: Your Snyk API token.
+This should be stored as a [GitHub secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets).

+## Contributing
+We welcome contributions to this GitHub Action!
+To contribute, please create a pull request with your proposed changes.

+## License
+This GitHub Action is licensed under the [MIT License](https://chat.openai.com/LICENSE).